frispgames/android-social-library/README.md

 # Frisp Social

 ### What does it do?
 Provides an interface into the android API for sharing to social media.
-Currently only supports sharing of images and text through social media.
+Currently only supports sharing of images and text.
+This was created for the android component of frisp-social-unity-asset.

 ### Usage